kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 -->

 <!-- - <test>: <link to test coverage> -->
-- When feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `SetConditionReason` field defined, check that the `JobFailed` condition has the user-specified `SetConditionReason` set on it correctly.
+- Test that when the feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `SetConditionReason` field defined, check that the `JobFailed` condition has the user-specified `SetConditionReason` set on it correctly.

+- Test that when the feature flag is off, but when it was previously enabled, there is an existing Job which already had the `JobFailed` condition reason set by the new `SetConditionReason` field, that the Job controller does not overwrite the reason to `PodFailurePolicy`, and that it remains set to the user-defined `SetConditionReason`.

 ##### e2e tests